 If you believe the partnership has made an error on your Schedule K-1, notify the partnership and ask for a corrected Schedule K-1.
 Do not change any items on your copy of Schedule K-1.
 Be sure that the partnership sends a copy of the corrected Schedule K-1 to the IRS.
-If you are a partner in a partnership that does not meet the small partnership that does not meet the small partnership item on your return in a manner different from the way the partnership reported it, you must file Form 8082.
+If you are a partner in a partnership that does not meet the small partnership exception and you report any partnership item on your return in a manner different from the way the partnership reported it, you must file Form 8082.